polilluminato/awesome-pubdev/README.md

 * [flutter_bloc](https://pub.dev/packages/flutter_bloc) - Widgets that make it easy to integrate blocs and cubits into Flutter.
 Built to work with [bloc](https://pub.dev/packages/bloc).
 * [flutter_command](https://pub.dev/packages/flutter_command) - flutter_command is a way to manage your state based on `ValueListenable` and the `Command` design pattern.
 * [flutter_riverpod](https://pub.dev/packages/flutter_riverpod) - This project can be considered as a rewrite of [provider](https://pub.dev/packages/provider) to make improvements that would be otherwise impossible.
+* [get](https://pub.dev/packages/get) - Get or GetX(new name) is an extra-light and powerful solution for Flutter.
+It combines high performance state management, intelligent dependency injection, and route management in a quick and practical way.
 * [get_it](https://pub.dev/packages/get_it) - Simple direct Service Locator that allows to decouple the interface from a concrete implementation and to access the concrete implementation from everywhere in your App
 * [get_it_mixin](https://pub.dev/packages/get_it_mixin) - mixin on Stateless- and StatefulWidgts that makes binding the Widget to Objects stored in GetIt easier.
-Makes get_it to a full state management solutio
+Makes get_it to a full state management solution
 * [mobx](https://pub.dev/packages/mobx) - MobX is a state-management library that makes it simple to connect the reactive data of your application with the UI.
 * [provider](https://pub.dev/packages/provider) - A wrapper around InheritedWidget to make them easier to use and more reusable.

 ## Timeline